Islam in Saudi Arabia: Era of oil exports

-Oil was discovered in the Persian Gulf region of Saudi Arabia in 1938, and oil wells eventually revealing the largest source of crude oil in the world.
+Commercial quantities of oil were discovered in the Persian Gulf region of Saudi Arabia in 1938, and the kingdom's oil wells eventually revealed the largest source of crude oil in the world.
 For the king, oil revenues became a crucial source of wealth since he no longer had to rely on receipts from pilgrimages to Mecca.
 This discovery would alter Middle Eastern political relations forever.

 During the 1960s and '70s, religious authorities allowed some practices that had previously been forbidden (haram).
 At the urging of the government and after vigorous debate, religious authorities allowed the use of paper money in 1951, abolished slavery in 1962, permitted the education of females in 1964, and use of television in 1965.

 By the 1970s, as a result of oil wealth and government modernization policies, economic and social development progressed at an extremely rapid rate, transforming the infrastructure and educational system of the country; in foreign policy, close ties with the US were developed.

-By 1976 Saudi Arabia had become the largest oil producer in the world.
+By 1976, Saudi Arabia had become the largest oil producer in the world.
 The power of the ulema was in decline.